gogobook/my-asp-dot-net/ch9.md

 powerful and versatile class, but it is by no means the only string- related class in the .NET armory.
-This chapter begins by reviewing the features of String and then looks at some nifty things you can do with strings using some of the other .NET classes—in particular those in the System.Text and System.Text.RegularExpressions namespaces.
+This chapter begins by reviewing the features of String and then looks at some nifty things you can do with strings using some of the other .NET classes——in particular those in the System.Text and System.Text.RegularExpressions namespaces.
 This chapter covers the following areas:
-Building strings—If you’re performing repeated modifications on a string—for example, to build a lengthy string prior to displaying it or passing it to some other method or application—the String class can be very inefficient.
+Building strings——If you’re performing repeated modifications on a string——for example, to build a lengthy string prior to displaying it or passing it to some other method or application——the String class can be very inefficient.
 When you find yourself in this kind of situation, another class, System.Text.StringBuilder , is more suitable because it has been designed exactly for this scenario.
-Formatting expressions—This chapter takes a closer look at the formatting expressions that have been used in the Console.WriteLine method throughout the past few chapters.
+Formatting expressions——This chapter takes a closer look at the formatting expressions that have been used in the Console.WriteLine method throughout the past few chapters.
 These formatting expressions are processed using two useful